 On the Table

-- January 14 - Topic: 2020 Census and Equity: Understanding how the Census helps our country apportion federal funding and spending, draw congressional districts and collect taxes.
+- January 2020 - Topic: 2020 Census and Equity: The discussion focused on understanding how the Census helps our country apportion federal funding and spending, draw congressional districts and collect taxes.

 - February 2020 - Topic: Ibram X. Kendi's How To Be An Antiracist": We discussed how racism intersects with class, culture, and geography.
 It shapes the way we see and value ourselves.
 Kendi offers a clear way through this prison-house taking us on a path to forming a just and equitable society and this, a healthier community.